davidsoergel/s3napback/README.md

 Subversion <repository>    or    <Subversion repository>
   In order for this to work, the user you're running the script as must have permission to svnadmin dump the requested repository.
   <repository> names a single svn repository to be backed up.
-Incremental backups are handled by storing the latest backed-up revision number in a file under !DiffDir.
+Incremental backups are handled by storing the latest backed-up revision number in a file under DiffDir.
 As elsewhere, setting Diffs to 0 (or just leaving it out) results in a full dump every time.
 (Thanks to Kevin Ross for adding the incremental behavior here).

-!SubversionDir <repository-dir>    or    <SubversionDir repository-dir>
+SubversionDir <repository-dir>    or    <SubversionDir repository-dir>
   <repository-dir> a directory containing multiple subversion repositories, all of which should be backed up.
   (this feature was inspired by http://www.hlynes.com/2006/10/01/backups-part-2-subversion)

-!UseTempFile
+UseTempFile
   Causes the data to be backed up to be dumped to a local file before being streamed to S3.
 Set to 0 or 1.
 This is most useful in a MySQL block, because the slow upload speed to S3 can cause mysqldump to time out when dumping large tables.
 Letting mysqldump write to a temp file before uploading it obviously avoids this problem.
 An alternate solution is to set long mysqld timeouts in my.cnf:
 ```
 net_read_timeout=3600
 net_write_timeout=3600
 ```
 That may be the right solution for some circumstances, e.g. if the databases are larger than the available scratch disk.
-The !UseTempFile configuration will work for regular filesystem backups and Subversion backups as well, at the cost of (temporary) disk space and more disk activity.
+The UseTempFile configuration will work for regular filesystem backups and Subversion backups as well, at the cost of (temporary) disk space and more disk activity.

 Recovery
 ========